 is in fact a bijection from the set of nearly K\"ahler structures on $N$ into the set of almost Hermitian structures, $(h,J,\nabla^0)$, with an almost Hermitian connection whose the torsion is totally skew-symmetric and anticommutes with $J$. \end{thm} \begin{rmk} \em In other words, in an almost Hermitian manifold there exists at most only one Hermitian connection with totally skew-symmetric and $J$-anticommuting torsion, and if this connection exists then it coincides with the canonical Hermitian connection and the almost Hermitian manifold is nearly K\"{a}hler. \end{rmk} Moreover, the third hypothesis (the torsion is parallel) is implied by the first two. \begin{prop}\emph{[Kirichenko], \cite{Kirichenko77, AFS05}} If $(N,h,J)$ is nearly K\"{a}hler then the canonical Hermitian connection has a parallel torsion: $\nabla^0 T^0=0$. \end{prop} Now, we can reformulate our theorem~\ref{WZW} by using the right geometric context: \begin{thm} Let $(N,h,J)$ be a nearly K\"{a}hler manifold then the equation of holomorphic harmonicity for maps $f\colon L\to N$ is exactly the Euler-Lagrange equation for the sigma model in $N$ with a Wess-Zumino term defined by the 3-form:

 where $\Omega_J=\langle J\cdot, \cdot\rangle$ is the K\"{a}hler form. \end{thm} \textbf{Proof of theorem~\ref{thm-equivalence-Nearly}.} If the torsion of $\nabla^0$ is totally skew-symmetric then we have $\nabla^h=\nabla^0 - \frac{1}{2}T^0$, so that if moreover $T^0$ anticommutes with $J$ then $- \frac{1}{2}T^0$ is the $J$-anticommuting part\footnote{In the sense of theorem~\ref{decdenabla}.} of $\nabla^h$ i.e. $- \frac{1}{2}T^0=\frac{1}{2}J\nabla^h J$ and $\nabla^0$ is the canonical Hermitian connection.
 Therefore, we can apply proposition~\ref{prop-equiv-nearly} which allows us to conclude.
 This completes the proof. $\square$\\ \textbf{Proof of theorem~\ref{thm-WZW-Nearly}} With the notation of proposition~\ref{prop-H-closed} we have $H(X,Y,Z)=\langle JT^0(X,Y),Z\rangle = \langle(\nabla^h J)(X,Y), Z \rangle=\nabla^h\Omega_J(X,Y,Z)$ according to proposition~\ref{prop-equiv-nearly}, and since $\nabla^h \Omega_J$ is a 3-form ($(N,J,h)$ is nearly K\"{a}hler), we have $d\Omega_J=3\nabla^h \Omega_J$.
 This completes the proof. $\square$ \begin{rmk}\em With this new setting, the closeness of $H=\frac{1}{3}d\Omega_J$ is obvious. \end{rmk} \paragraph{Return to the example of a 3-symmetric space} According to proposition~\ref{3-sym-prop}, a Riemannian (locally) 3-symmetric space $N=G/G_0$ is nearly K\"{a}hler \iif it is naturally reductive.
-Then, we can reformulate the theorem~\ref{WZ-3sym} as follows: \begin{thm} Let us suppose that the (locally) 3-symmetric space $N=G/G_0$ is Riemannian and naturally reductive.
+Then, we can reformulate the theorem~\ref{WZ-3sym} as follows: \begin{thm} Let $N=G/G_0$ be a (locally) 3-symmetric space, that we suppose to be Riemannian and naturally reductive, and endowed with its canonical almost complex structure $\undj$ and its canonical connection $\nabla^0$.
 Let $h$ be a $G$-invariant naturally reductive metric on $N$.
-Then the equation for holomorphically harmonic maps $f\colon L\to N$ is the equation of motion (i.e. Euler-Lagrange equation) for the sigma model in $N$ with the Wess-Zumino term defined by the closed 3-form $H=-\dfrac{1}{3}d\Omega_{\undj}$, where $\undj$ denotes the canonical almost complex structure. \end{thm}
+Then the equation for holomorphically harmonic maps $f\colon L\to N$ is the Euler-Lagrange equation for the sigma model in $N$ with the Wess-Zumino term defined by the closed 3-form $H=\dfrac{1}{3}d\Omega_{\undj}$. \end{thm}